Ask the United Nations to Officially Recognize International Long Covid Awareness Day and Month!

 Many have taken to organizing themselves while still sick, creating national and international communities of Long Covid sufferers and allies, on whose behalf I write to you today.

-There is such a need for assistance for Long Covid patients, Long Covid education programs, advocacy for clean air and prevention, urgent funding for research, and reliable government data — these challenges must first be acknowledged in an effort to ameliorate the physical, mental, emotional, and financial devastation faced by the Long Covid community.
+There is such a need for assistance for Long Covid patients, Long Covid education programs, advocacy for clean air and prevention, urgent funding for research, and reliable government data — these challenges must first be acknowledged in an effort to ameliorate the physical, mental, emotional, and financial devastation faced by the Long Covid community (adults and children).

-As part of its ongoing activism, the Long Covid community recognized International Long Covid Awareness Day unofficially on March 15, 2023.
+As part of its ongoing activism, the Long Covid community recognized International Long Covid Awareness Day for the first time on March 15, 2023 and again on March 15, 2024.
+International Long Covid Awareness Day has been recognized by various agencies and the media, including the ODEP, the HHS, and the CDC.
 The date, month, and colors (gray, teal, and black) were selected via online polls that circulated throughout the Long Covid community.
 The date marks the period when a number of nations first went into COVID lockdown and many were already sick.

 "Long Covid is too often left out of the discussion about the negative effects of COVID infections.
 This day [Long Covid Awareness Day] we act together internationally to show that the impact of Long Covid can no longer be ignored." -Tove Lundberg, former chair of the Swedish Covid Association.